neural-computing/INM427-neural-computing-coursework/report/report.md

 ## Abstract

 This paper reports on a critical evaluation of two machine learning models in the task of identifying phishing websites.
-The models considered are ... some neural network ... and random forest. ...
+The models considered are a feed-forward neural network SVM classifier. ...
 Summary of methodology used ... ...
 Summary of evaluation techniques ... ...
 Which model performed better? ...

 TODO: Check name of models